 Berlin - New Discoveries

-The pleasure of visiting Berlin again allowed us to catch up on a few experiences that we had missed before.
+The pleasure of visiting Berlin again allowed us to catch up on a few experiences that we had missed before and make some new travel memories.

 One of them was a visit to Potsdam via a boat trip on the Wannsee.